mohameddahir57/Data-Analyst-Journey-2026/1.Excel/Dec 7 — Charts & Visuals.md

 ## 1. Preparing the Data

-We will use the sales data from `Dec6—PivotTablesBasics.csv`.
+We will use the sales data from [View Data (CSV)](Dec6—PivotTablesBasics.csv).
 Ensure your data is clean and organized, with headers in the first row.

 **Key Columns for Visualization:**
 - **Product**: Categorical data for comparison.